 Every region of Lane County participated in 2015’s efforts.

 Each year in April, 90by30 and its CAPM partners contribute guest viewpoints to local media outlets.
 They emphasized to the public the importance of prevention efforts and the part we can all play in supporting parents.
-Look for more op-eds this year!
+Look at all the great content from this year!

 Everyone Has a Part to Play in the Prevention of Child Abuse